gpanders/passage/README.md

 secret key.
 When locked, you will need to enter this passphrase anytime you wish to display a password from the store.

+Note that locking the password store will only require a passphrase when retrieving a password from the store, **not** when inserting a new password into the store.
+This is because only the secret key is encrypted with the passphrase.
+The public key used to add new items remains unencrypted.

-You can unlocked a locked password store using
+You can unlock a locked password store using

     $ passage unlock